khmarbaise/maven-it-extension/README.md

 The requirements to write integration tests with the integration testing framework are the folloing:

 * JDK11+
 * Apache Maven 3.1.0 or above.
+(I recommend to use Maven 3.8.1)

 ## The Maven Configuration